Campus Conservation Nationals

 - The UofL residence hall which cuts electricity use the most will win a specially catered dinner and a Green Renovation project for the hall!

 - Individual prizes will be given out to residents who take steps to reduce their footprint!
-The greenest resident of 2017 will win a $400 bike shopping spree!
+The greenest resident of 2017 will win a bicycle (or $400 bike shop voucher)!
 To be in the running for prizes, you must post photos of yourself taking action!
-Simply post your photos to social media using the hashtag #ULecolympics2017 and tag @uoflsustainable
+Simply post your photos to social media through April 1st using the hashtag #ULecolympics2017 and tag @uoflsustainable

 RecycleMania! - February 5th to April 1st, 2017